kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 spec:
   tracing:
   - providers:
-    - name: "kyma-tracing"
+    - name: "kyma-traces"
 ```
-That will configure all Istio proxies with the `kyma-tracing` extension provider which by default will report span data to the trace collector of the telemetry module.
+That will configure all Istio proxies with the `kyma-traces` extension provider which by default will report span data to the trace collector of the telemetry module.

 Be aware of, that by default the samplingRate is configured to 1 percent.
 That means that only 1 trace out of 100 traces will be reported to the trace collector, all others will be dropped.
 Hereby, the sampling decision itself gets propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace or none.
 Turning up the sampling rate will increase the network utilization in the cluster a lot and also will increase the amount of data send to your tracing backend.
 Usually a very low percentage around 5% are getting used in a productive setup to reduce costs and performance impacts.